Showing posts with label Spanish Beginners. Show all posts

 Los miembros de la familia

 Here are the most popular words to identify members of a family in Spanish.
 The examples use common adjectives to help you describe your own family.
-Try the quiz below to test your memory and your spelling!
+Once you are confident, try the quiz below to test your memory and your spelling.
+Attempt the action for further learning as well.

 Spanish Family vocabulary with English translations